-The party you get into an agreement with must have the contractual and legal capacity to sign on the dotted line.
-Contractual capacity or competency means that the person is legally capable and does not belong to this particular group which consists of – a minor, mentally disabled, or intoxicated person.
-This set of people lack the capacity to get into an agreement.
+The party you enter into an agreement with must have the contractual and legal capacity to sign on the dotted line.
+Contractual capacity or competency means that the person is legally capable and does not belong to this particular group, which consists of a minor, mentally disabled, or intoxicated person.
+These groups of people lack the capacity to get into an agreement.

 Even if you do get into a contract with someone who does not qualify, the contract will be termed voidable from inception as there are chances of an agreement taking place due to undue influence.
 The person who does have the contractual capacity can end the contract or allow it to move forward.

 Mutuality, also referred to as mutual assent or meeting of the minds, confirms that the parties to the contract clearly understand and agree to the terms of the contract.
 This helps to counter the issues of misrepresentation and ensures that both parties are bound to the agreement.
 Even if one party is not bound, the contract becomes void.